TurvaPortaat/EasyNotes/EasyNotes/README.md

 This project is still WIP.

 You will need NodeJS version 16.14 to run this.
+!!!
+Make sure you are at the correct file when running npm run dev!!!
+The correct file /EasyNotes/EasyNotes

 From Home-page you are able to navigate to adding new courses or adding new notes.